joshmoody24/joshmoody.org/src/content/blog/weird-indie-video-game-ideas.md

 ![Ant colony terrarium](/game-idea-images/ant-farm.png)

 First, get an actual ant farm.
-Then, make the world's most advanced smart home for ants (electronic doors, gates, walls, etc).
-Then, stream the ant farm on Twitch and let the viewers control the ant farm, to guide the ants toward food and stuff.
+Second, make the world's most advanced smart home for ants (electronic doors, gates, walls, etc).
+Third, stream the ant farm on Twitch and let viewers control the gadgets, guiding the ants toward food and stuff.
 Yes, this idea is weird even by my standards.
-Yes, I have a couple dozen ant colonies.
+Yes, I own a couple dozen ant colonies.
 No, you're the crazy one.

 ### 12. True AI-based Stealth Game